-I arrived to Narita International Airport, which is on the outskirts Tokyo City and around 270km east of Hakuba Valley.
+I arrived at Narita International Airport, which is on the outskirts Tokyo City and around 270km east of Hakuba Valley.
 There are a few options to get out to Hakuba from the airport;

-- Train / Train / Bus – this trip includes taking a train from Narita to Tokyo (or Ueno), then a bullet train (Shinkansen) to Nagano, and then a bus to Hakuba.
+- This trip includes taking a train from Narita to Tokyo (or Ueno), then a bullet train (Shinkansen) to Nagano, and then a bus to Hakuba.
 This is the fastest route.
-From the Tokyo international airport the total trip takes about 3.5 to 4 hours depending upon connection timing.
+From the Tokyo International Airport, the total trip takes about 3.5 to 4 hours depending upon connection timing.
 The other advantage of taking the trains is that it’s a great insight into a part of the Japanese culture.
-This trip cost me approx $100
+This trip costs approximately $80

-There is no shortage of accomodation in Hakuba but it is always best to book in advance, especially in the winter months, December-April, as places book out fast.
-I always travel on a budget and I found a cheap place to stay ($30 p/night) at Hakuba Alps Backpackers.
-The staff are very friendly, the rooms are cosy, nearby to shops, bars, restaurants and it is within walking distance to Hakuba Goryu Ski Resort.
+There is no shortage of accommodation in Hakuba but it is always best to book in advance, especially in the winter months, December-April, as places book out fast.
+I always travel on a budget and I found a cheap place to stay ($25 per night) at Hakuba Alps Backpackers.
+The staff here are very friendly, the rooms are cosy, nearby to shops, bars, restaurants and it is within walking distance to Hakuba Goryu Ski Resort.

-There is a whopping 10 ski resorts in the valley of Hakuba and each mountain is amazing in its own way.
+There are a whopping ten ski resorts in the valley of Hakuba and each mountain is amazing in its own way.
 There are free shuttle buses that operate every hour between all resorts but make sure to be on time, as the Japanese are very punctual and will stick to an efficient ‘on the dot’ schedule.
-Timetables can be found at your accomodation or at guest services at each resort.
+Timetables can be found at your accommodation or at guest services in each resort.

 Lift Passes can be purchased from the ticket counters at each resort on the day and prices can vary.
 I would recommend purchasing the “Hakuba Valley Pass” which allows you to ski on a different mountain each day using the one pass.
 Click Here to see the prices.